scylladb/scylla-monitoring/docs/source/updating_dashboard.rst

 Generating the dashboards from templates (generate-dashboards.sh)
 *****************************************************************

-prerequisite
+Prerequisite
 ============
 Python 2.7

-`make_dashboards.py` is a utility that generates dashboards from templates or help you update the template when working in reverse mode (the `-r` flag).
+`make_dashboards.py` is a utility that generates dashboards from templates or helps you update the templates when working in reverse mode (the `-r` flag).

 Use the -h flag to get help information.